Latvian Army Aviation Regiment

 Related stories

-United Aviation Festival - a real national holiday
+United Aviation Day - a true national holiday

-The narrator describes one of the most popular and widely attended events in Latvia - the Aviation Festival in Spilve.
-Describes the course and scope of the festival.
-The popularity of aviation in Latvia is emphasized.
+The narrator describes one of Latvia's most popular and widely attended events – the Aviation Festival in Spilve.
+He describes the course and scope of the festival.
+He emphasizes the popularity of aviation in Latvia.

-The bombing of Rēzekne took place at Easter 1944, and as a result a large part of the city's buildings were destroyed and dozens of civilians were killed, while several thousand more were left homeless.
-People who have experienced these events on their own skin and can tell us about them were children at the time.
-One of them is also the author of this story.
+The bombing of Rēzekne took place on Easter 1944, and as a result, a large part of the city's buildings were destroyed and dozens of civilians were killed, while thousands more were left homeless.
+The people who experienced these events firsthand and can tell us about them were only children at the time.
+The author of this story is one of them.